gordonforce/debian-java-development-environment/README.md

 #### Secrets Management

-  * Use the open source password manager [pass](https://www.passwordstore.org/) to encrypt and store secrets
+  * Use the open source password manager [pass](https://www.passwordstore.org/) to encrypt and store secrets.
   * Store the encrypted passwords in the cloud using a private GitHub repository.
   * [Git integrates with pass for credential management](https://github.com/languitar/pass-git-helper).
   * Use the `pass show` command to avoid storing plain text secrets in version control.